JButch-99/planet-age-up/README.md

 NOTE: If you see this on an alternative source, please click on [this link](https://github.com/JButch-99/planet-age-up) for full project and set-up and installation guide.

 1. _To begin, click on the green button labeled "<> Code" located in the upper right-hand corner of your browser page.
-Please click from the drop down menu after clicking that green button the "download ZIP" option._
+Please click from the drop down menu after clicking that green button the "download ZIP" option.
+Alternatively if you use Git, you could use "git clone https://github.com/JButch-99/planet-age-up" to clone it._

 2. _Once downloaded, you will need to extract the files to gain access to the project for full functionality.
 Click "extract all" in the folder.
-If on Mac, just double click the ZIP file to automatically extract and unzip.
+If on Mac, just double click the ZIP file to automatically extract and unzip._

-3. _Navigate and click on the "index.html" in the extracted folder to gain access to the project in a browser of choice by right clicking it._
+3. _Open the project inside a code editor of choice.
+Then, use "$ npm install" to download all packages._

+4. _Type in "$ npm run build" to build the project with webpack._

+5. _To create a developmental server, type in "$ npm run start" in your console to access the project for it's functionality._

+6. _To check for any issues with the code, use "$ npm run lint" in your console to ensure integrity of file._

+7. _To ensure all tests are passing with 100% coverage, please run "$ npm run test" on your console._

 ## Known Bugs / Unintended Behaviors
 * _Reducing the folder can hide certain planets, or cause background to break it's grid body.
 This will be fixed at a later date._